 Linux Lite

-Linux Lite is one of the most lightweight Linux distros that doesn’t need high-end hardware to run; it is based on Ubuntu LTS releases, making it a stable OS to use.
+Linux Lite is one of the most lightweight Linux distros that doesn’t need high-end hardware; it is based on Ubuntu LTS releases, making it a stable OS.
 It also comes with various pre-installed software like Firebox for browsing, Thunderbird for emails, LibreOffice for office applications, and Lite tweaks to tweak your desktop.
-(This can change depending upon the version.)
+(This can change depending on the version.)

 Supports 32 bits system: Yes (older versions)